-We are extremely fortunate to be one of the first nations to receive the Covid vaccine.
 We urge our patients to take the opportunity of a free vaccine when we call you.
 You will be asked a series of health screening questions before you will be given the appointment.

 South West London CCG have also put together a useful guide for the Kingston area: Kingston Covid vaccine programme